 The Chase Sapphire Preferred® Card also offers 2X points on Airbnb stays, as well as other travel categories and restaurant spending.
-Like Capital One Venture Rewards, Sapphire Preferred has a $95 annual fee, waived the first year, and a sign-up bonus of 50,000 points when you spend $4,000 in the first three months.
+Like Capital One Venture Rewards, Sapphire Preferred has a $95 annual fee (though it is not waived the first year) and a sign-up bonus of 60,000 points when you spend $4,000 in the first three months.

 You may be tempted to use those rewards to purchase Airbnb gift cards through the Chase Ultimate Rewards portal.
 That’s not the best use of your points though.
 You’ll only get $.01 per point.